AlynMing/Flashcards-12/Flashcard/READme.md

 ## Required
 - [x] User can open the creation screen
-- [x ] User can cancel out of the creation screen
+- [x] User can cancel out of the creation screen
 - [x] User can enter a new question and answer in the creation screen to then show it on the flashcard
 - [x] Push code to GitHub
 ## Optional